tbrowder/Text-Utils/README.md

 DESCRIPTION
 ===========

 The module contains several routines to make text handling easier for module and program authors.
-The routines:
+The routines are described below in alphabetical order:

 <table class="pod-table">
 <thead><tr>